caraya/personal-blog/content/blog/exploring-reactivity-in-javascript.md

 ---
-title: Using proxies for reactivity in Javascript
+title: Using Proxies for Reactivity in Javascript
-date: 2023-12-31
+date: 2024-06-30
 draft: true
 ---